motif-software/obsimian/README.md

 So long as the behavior of the fake components is sufficiently similar to the real ones, you can be confident your plugin will work in real life.

+## Feedback

+Realistically, there will be gaps in behavior of Obsidian and Obsimian.
+Obsimian is relatively new, and Obsidian is evolving relatively fast.

+If you discover such a gap, please file a bug in https://github.com/motif-software/obsimian/issues.
+Ideally include some content and an API call that demonstrate the problem.

 ## Package Contents

+### src/plugin

+The code for the Obsimian plugin, which exports data from Obsidian APIs.
+If you want to customise the test vault data, install the Obsimian community plugin and run the `Export data for testing` command.

-### src/
+### src/fakes

-The code.
+The fake Obsidian components that you can use for unit testing your plugin.

 ### test/vault

-The test vault is a real Obsidian vault with fake content crafted to expose edge cases in plugins.
+The test vault is a real Obsidian vault with fake content crafted to expose typical edge cases in plugins.

 ## Testing Obsimian

+Testing Obsimian involves exporting data from the test vault, using it to initialize the fake components, then asserting that their APIs return the expected outputs.
+The tests are run with Jest:

 ```sh
 jest --watch
 ```

+Adding new test cases may involve adding new assertions, adding new content to the test vault, or both.